 Update your cash-flow projections frequently and, whenever you can, refine them.
-While you need P&Ls and balance sheets, they’re not that helpful for managing the crisis.
+While you need P&Ls and balance sheets, they’re not that helpful for managing the crisis and health pandemic.
 Instead, it’s critical to have a projected cash flow for at least a year out.
 Map your available cash balances as well as cash reserves that could be used for projected shortfalls and minimize negative impacts on your organization and those you serve.
 It will help you avoid financial surprises, focus on where funding is needed to cover operational shortfalls, and give you one of the essential baselines for planning efforts and consideration of other options.
 This article does a very good job of discussing cash-flow mapping and offers other helpful insights from the vantage point of a CFO who has weathered prior crises.

 7. Do plan—just focus hard on the next 12-18 months.

 Even if we see a vaccine for COVID-19 by the end of the year, it could be well in 2021 before it’s available for broad distribution.
 (To see the scope of effort required, look at the National Governors Association’s plan for mass distribution.)
 So focus your plans on this critical near-term period, and put aside the three- and five-year plans.
 With all the uncertainties we face right now, long-term plans aren’t worth the digital bits in which they’re encoded.
 Your focus should be on rapid learning and adaptation.

 As organizations assess and respond to the obvious financial hits and changes in the demand for service, every organization will have to face two new questions.